Home Contact Us

 Thematic Reviews

-In this reporting period the Authority also commenced a review into the policing of public protests, following the receipt of 168 complaints relating to the policing of the ‘Let Women Speak’ rally held in Albert Park in March 2023.
+In this reporting period the Authority completed two important thematic reviews.
+We completed the a review into the policing of public protests, following the receipt of 168 complaints relating to the policing of the ‘Let Women Speak’ rally held in Albert Park in March 2023.
 The report on this review was published on 18 February 2025.

-Read our latest Annual report (PDF 1.8 MB) for more detail.
+Read our latest Annual Report (1.8 MB) for more detail.